ramuit44/galactusCrockeryShoppingCart/README.md

    ```

 * <h4> Product Thumbnail Component</h4>
  <p> Component for displaying product details like product name, price and image as tile in the Category page.
-Hovering over one of the product tiles it displays an overlay prompting the user to Add to Cart or View Details.
-Functionality of the hovering buttons is also embeded into this component.</p>
+On hovering over one of the product tiles, the component displays an overlay prompting the user to Add to Cart or View Details.
+On-Click functionality of the hovering buttons is also embeded into this component.</p>
   ```html
    <product-thumb-nail product="product" add-to-cart-click="addProductToCart(productid)"></product-thumb-nail>
   ```